-Angiostrongylus spp. infection is known as angiostrongylosis in vertebrate animals, including humans.
+Angiostrongylus spp. infection is known as angiostrongylosis in vertebrate animals, including humans who consume raw snails.
 The disease primarily causes cardiopulmonary signs, but can also lead to eosinophilic meningitis, eosinophilic encephalitis and ocular angiostrongylosis (Wang et al., 2012; Sawanyawisuth and Sawanyawisuth, 2008; Sawanyawisuth et al., 2013).
 Clinical signs from A. vasorum can be highly variable with cardiopulmonary disorders (e.g. bronchopneumonia, cardiac dysfunction) being most common, followed by coagulopathies, then neurological presentations.
 Other non-specific signs have been reported such as ocular and gastrointestinal signs.
+Eosinophilic meningitis can also be associated with lifelong neurological impairments and well as loss of vision (da Silva and Morassutti, 2021).
 The variability in clinical presentations can make it challenging to differentiate from other canine diseases on initial presentation.
 There is a long prepatent period of 1 to 4 months (Di Cesare et al., 2014).
 Cases with severe clinical signs, such as marked pulmonary hypertension, coagulopathies or neurological signs, are associated with a fatal outcome in up to 30% of cases.
 Conversely, in the absence of severe clinical signs 95% of cases have a positive outcome (Chapmen et al., 2004; Willesen et al., 2007).

 While disease is rare in Australia, eosinophilic meningitis caused by A. cantonensis has been found in a patient who ingested two garden slugs as part of a dare (Senanayake et al., 2003).
 In parts of the world where disease is more common, occurrence is also attributed to direct ingestion of the intermediate host as part of the diet (Alicata and Brown, 1962) or from ingestion of products contaminated with infective larvae in secretions from infected intermediate hosts (Hughes and Biggs, 2002).
 In Taiwan cases of eosinophilic meningitis were attributed to contaminated raw vegetable juice (Tsai et al., 2004).
+Cases of angiostrongylosis in humans have occurred with the accidental consumption of infected snails on produce (Yeung et al., 2013).